Custom Packaging

 Every audit I lead reveals a familiar pattern: packaging accounts for nearly 30% of the supply chain cost for each SKU, yet price swings on linerboard and adhesives still arrive as surprises in finance reports, especially when the East Coast mills raise 32 ECT prices by 5% in late Q2.

-One of my first stories as a consultant involved a premium stationery brand director who, after I interviewed him in his LA studio, saved $150,000 merely by switching a foam insert to nested kit trays sourced from the same die set—no compromise to the branded packaging drama, only a sharper calculation lens.
+One of my first stories as a consultant involved a premium stationery brand director.
+After I interviewed him in his LA studio, he saved $150,000 by switching a foam insert to nested kit trays sourced from the same die set—no compromise to the branded packaging drama, just a sharper calculation lens.

 Our value proposition rests on exposing those unseen savings, using cross-category benchmarking across 18 retail categories and predictive cost models updated weekly with Laredo fiber mill indexes so you gain leverage before the invoice arrives.